julianrojas87/PhD-consortium-ISWC2019/content/related-work.md

-defined to semantically describe ordinal ranges within datasets, e.g. time-based or geospatial-based ranges, which are inherent to the nature of route planning related datasets, such as public transport network topologies (geospatial range) and their schedules (time range).
+defined to semantically describe ordinal ranges within datasets, e.g. time-based or geospatial-based ranges, which are inherent to the nature of commonly used route planning related datasets, such as public transport network topologies (geospatial range) and their schedules (time range).